 - In other steps, NCCD has already commenced processes and hopes to obtain support from GoI and World Bank for funding certain specific cold chain related activities. - These will include support for participation of IITs in this elite and critical profession.
-This will add greater credibility to India's cold chain engineers. - NCCD would also promote specific and specialised trainings through the IITs for vocational training courses.
+This will add greater credibility to India's cold chain engineers. - NCCD would also promote specific and specialised trainings through the IITs and for vocational training courses.

-Other participation in developing domain knowledge & cargo handling skills for managing cold chain will also to be undertaken.
+Participation was also needed in developing domain knowledge & cargo handling skills for managing cold chain.